Camp Friedenswald provides people of all ages the opportunity to grow in relationship with God, self, others and nature.

 - Nature– We value the natural world as an expression of God’s spirit to be explored, delighted in and cared for.

-- Simplicity– We provide a retreat from our fast paced culture and technology and a space to practice intentional ways of living.
+- Simplicity– We provide a retreat from our fast-paced culture and technology for a space to practice intentional ways of living.